 This course teaches the skills that are necessary to both give and receive constructive and positive feedback in a way that maintains relationships and increases performance.
 Feedback opens the door to discussion and problem solving, and it is essential to personal growth and development.
 When feedback is given constructively, the receiver of the feedback is more likely to listen non-defensively and take appropriate action.
-It is important for learners to discover that the receiver of feedback has equal responsibility in creating a comfortable interaction between the giver and receiver.
+Giving and receiving feedback in the workplace is important for learners to discover that the receiver of feedback has equal responsibility in creating a comfortable interaction between the giver and receiver.

 Participants begin the course by defining feedback and identifying why it is so hard to give.
 The answer identified in class will be a surprise and will begin to develop the learners’ awareness of how to provide feedback.
-Next, participants become involved in a role play using a realistic scenario.
+Next, participants become involved in a giving and receiving feedback in the workplace role play using a realistic scenario.
 During this scenario, participants are assigned roles and will then provide feedback as either supervisor to employee, or peer to peer.
 The objective is to explore how to approach individuals when giving feedback; it is a fun but significant learning exercise about what style(s) of feedback people most want from others.

 An important influence technique in giving feedback of any kind is the ability to speak from the standpoint of observation versus judgment, and use effective language that reflects the appropriate standpoint.
 Participants will learn this important technique using lecture, video, and practice.

-Two models are provided in the material for participants to use as they begin to learn and practice the skills.
+Two models are provided in the material for participants to use as they begin to learn and practice the skills to give and receive feedback in the workplace.
 One model provides a four-step process for giving constructive feedback; a three-step model is also demonstrated and used for providing positive feedback.
 After these models are taught, participants engage in a robust skills practice activity.
 One of the most challenging aspects of giving constructive feedback is anticipating and responding to the reaction of the receiver.
 In this activity, participants learn methods and techniques for handling situations when the receiver gives a negative response.